 - How people have written through time - This encompasses studying the historical and sociological events at the time texts were written, and analysing how these have impacted readers both then and now.
 It’s the avenue of English studies that helps you explore texts and look for their deeper meaning, which gives you an enhanced perspective of historical events and enables you to develop empathy with the authors and characters

 Choosing to study English at the GCSE level, therefore, develops your understanding of English as an academic subject, which builds a solid foundation for the further academic study of it.
 This is opposed to developing your English skills for everyday use, which is what you do when studying Functional Skills in English.

 Similar to the structure of our Functional Skills Level 2 English course, we offer a GCSE English Language and English Literature course package that includes the exam.
 You have the freedom to complete your studies entirely online, with the exam being scheduled in May or June.

 Our flexible options make this one of the best online English courses.
 Not to mention, our competitive course fees will make it feel as though you have enrolled on a free English course!

 A Level English

 One of the next natural progressions from GCSE level study or Functional Skills is taking English at A Level.
-Again, this is split between English language and English literature.
+Again, this is split between the English language and English literature.

 Both courses at this level take a closer look at their core topics.
 So, you can further analyse and find the deeper meanings behind them.
 You’ll explore a wider range of texts, and your learning will be more independent, giving you the space to come up with your own theories.